Our Team

 Kimberly dove headfirst into her passion and worked for the Geneva Centre for Autism in their Group Services stream supporting children, youth and adults with Autism.
 Kimberly had the opportunity to have clinical therapy assistant placements in a variety of settings including hospitals, fast-paced clinics, school-based care and children treatment centers around the GTA.
 In her spare time, you can find Kimberly exploring the great outdoors, visiting the Toronto Zoo any time she can get; spending time at her local Orange Theory Fitness classes and searching the world for the next best donuts!

-Speech and Language Pathology
+Speech and Language Pathology Team

 LORI O’KEEFE

-Speech Language Pathologist – SLP Clinical Lead
+Speech Language Pathologist – Clinic Director Mississauga

 Mississauga